ramyac6/Food-And-Friends/README.md

 - Dialogflow
 - Radar.io

-## What's next for VirtualVisit
+## What's next for Food And Friends

-- Implement a Meet the Bears page where you can click on each bear and learn more about their personalities
-- Implement Radar.io with the ability to calculate how far away you are from the habitat, how fast you can run compared to a polar bear etc.
+- Updating Radar.io with the ability to calculate distance from the nearest grocery store.
-- Bring in the live feed from the website and make it accessible through the app
-- Games to play that help you learn about habitat loss (perhaps a platform game, Donkey Kong style climbing towards the ice
+- Being able to list what ingredients you have along with your friends and generate a recipe based on what you have (then you have to buy less)
+- Integration with Spoonacular API